Unfortunately it is likely that domestic violence will increase during crisis such as Covid-19. It is important to know where to get help

 Tel: 551 5511

-- Municipal Service Centres in Reykjavík
+- Municipal Service Centers in Reykjavík

-The aim of the Municipal Service Centres is, on the one hand, to provide information and advice about social entitlements and, on the other hand, to provide support in cases of social or personal problems.
+The aim of the Municipal Service Centers is, on the one hand, to provide information and advice about social entitlements and, on the other hand, to provide support in cases of social or personal problems.

-The consultants at the service centres provide information about entitlements/services, consultation and support.
+The consultants at the service centers provide information about entitlements/services, consultation and support.
 Consultants may also provide information about other service options, as well as directing people to the resources that are suitable for each case.